 5. Sweet Potatoes

-Oranges, blueberries, raspberries, blackberries, most all leafy greens, apples, limes, broccoli, papaya, pineapple, goji berries, and kiwi are also all great sources of Vitamin C.
+Oranges, blueberries, raspberries, blackberries, almost all leafy greens, apples, limes, broccoli, papaya, pineapple, goji berries, and kiwi are also all great sources of Vitamin C.

 Get creative with your meals and do the best you can.
 It’s completely possible to eat a whole foods vegan diet and obtain plenty of iron, but optimizing your absorption whenever you can is never a bad idea.